#ݮƵWrites

 The WCC Writing Cafés

-The WCChosts three kinds ofdrop-inWriting Cafés, so join us when you can and cheer your fellow writers on as you all get some focused writing time.
+The WCChosts two kinds ofdrop-inWriting Cafés, so join us when you can and cheer your fellow writers on as you all get some focused writing time.

 Reach out to Nadine Fladdif you have any questions, then fill out the form to register.